shivam7898/PYxR/docs/p01-Introduction.md

 print(qq)
 ## 5
 print(pp)
-# However, now the copy (modified) points to a different memory address than earlier
+# Now the copy (modified) points to a different memory address than earlier
 ## 10
 id(qq)
-# Whereas the original is still pointing to same address containing the original object
+# Original is still pointing to the same address containing original variable
-## 2956822315376
+## 1419458445680
 id(pp)
-## 2956822315536
+## 1419458445840
 ```

 ## Verify